lobs-core Β· Standalone Agent Runtime

 Agent Status Monitoring

-Real-time view of all 6 agent types β€” idle, running, or error state.
-Worker spawn history and success rates at a glance.
+View all six agent types in idle, running, or error state, with worker history and success rates.

 Workflow Visualization